 The King reckons youngsters across the board will enjoy themselves.
 “They cater to all ages well.
 And every year they put in something new.”
 Of course, some kids’ ambitions will exceed their grasp when it comes to handling the really scary rides, and there are a few you’ve really got to think twice about as a parent.
 Seaworld has the famous Corkscrew – Australia’s first triple-loop roller coaster, maxing out at 70 km/h.
 Movieworld’s Lethal Weapon tops that with five upside-down “experiences” at 85ks and pulling 4Gs.
 At least there’s an observation area where you can cower in fear before deciding to give it a spin.
 Wet’n’Wild’s charms are self-explanatory: Mammoth Falls, Speed Coaster, Twister, Terror Canyon II etc. And Dreamworld’s Big Five thrillers – Tower Of Terror, Giant Drop, The Claw, Wipeout and Cyclone – are heavy-duty enough during daylight.
 Nightime brings a new level of sensation, Dreamworld turns into Screamworld, and many a grown man has been reduced to a quivering blob of jelly.
 Be ready for it.

-A final warning: if you’re making your way to the exit at the end of a long day, congratulating yourself for surviving with your sanity and budget intact, there’s one last test awaiting you.
+If you’re making your way to the exit at the end of a long day, congratulating yourself for surviving with your sanity and budget intact, there’s one last test awaiting you.
 “They’ve got the best toy shops in the world and the exit is always through the shop,” warns the King.
 “There’s no escaping it.
 With kids, it’s physically impossible to get out without buying them something.”